BrianWill/pigeon/docs/pigeon-notes.md

 Each call to a function creates its own set of the local variables, and each set disappears when its call ends.
 So, say, local variable 'x' in one call is separate from local variable 'x' in another call to that same function.

-(Variables in DynamicPigeon do not actually store values *directly*.
+(Variables in Pigeon do not actually store values *directly*.
 Instead, assignment stores the *address* of the value.
 This distinction will be significant when we deal with lists and maps later.)

 ## global variables